AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

 unchecked deallocation: it is the programmer's responsibility to avoid creating dangling references!

-For the example we've just seen, a better approach could be to explicitly assign :ada:`null` to :ada:`I_2` to indicate that it doesn't point to any specific object:
+For the example we've just seen, we could avoid creating a dangling reference by explicitly assigning :ada:`null` to :ada:`I_2` to indicate that it doesn't point to any specific object:

 .. code:: ada run_button project=Courses.Advanced_Ada.Access_Types.Unchecked_Deallocation